robertsosinski/pgkv/README.markdown

 As the key has already been set, `false` is returned.
 However, if the key was not set, `true` would have been returned instead.

-With PGKV, you can also perform list operations as well, such as pushing new values onto the left side of the list with `kvllpush`.
+With PGKV, you can also perform list operations, such as pushing new values onto the left side of a list with `kvllpush`.

     select * from kvllpush('abc', 'one');
      kvllpush